arcus/education_modules/r_basics_introduction/r_basics_introduction.md

 * Names of packages, when you're installing especially, use quotes
 * But in `library`, putting the package name in quotes is optional!

 Sometimes, either quoting or not quoting works.
 This is one of the things where you will get a good sense but not until after some trial and error.
+If a line of code you're working on doesn't seem to be working as you expect, sometimes adding or removing quotes can be a good place to start when trying to figure it out.

 ### Quiz: Packages and Functions